Tony Dow: Personal life

 Dow married Carol Marlow in June 1969 and their marriage ended in 1980.
 They had one child, who was born in 1973.

 In June 1980, Dow married Lauren Shulkind.

 In the 1990s, Dow revealed that he had suffered from clinical depression.
 He subsequently starred in self-help videos chronicling this battle, including the 1998 Beating the Blues.

-Dow was also hospitalized with pneumonia in 2021.
+In 2021 Dow was hospitalized with pneumonia.